NixOS/rfcs/rfcs/0049-flakes.md

 * How to handle the system type?
 Currently `x86_64-linux` is hard-coded everywhere.

-* How to do Nixpkgs overlays?
+* What to do with Nixpkgs overlays?
 In principle, overlays would just be a kind of flake output.

 * More in general, how to handle flake arguments?
 This must be done in a way that maintains hermetic evaluation and evaluation caching.